kev555/pycanspy/README.md

 **Development steps:**
 - [x] Open video source (webcam) and save to disk
 - [x] Make sure locking the screen doesn't stop recording, so screen can be locked and still secure
-    - ~~done using a service with win32service~~
+    - ~~done using a service with the win32service module~~
-    - changed to just using a subprocess, seems to still record on screen lock, no need for a service
+    - changed to just using a python "subprocess", seems to still record on screen lock, no need for a service
 - [x] Make a simple GUI to start / stop the recording
-- [ ] Create a stream for live viewing as well as saving to disk (local live viewing first, remote live viewing next)
+- [x] Create a stream for live viewing as well as saving to disk (local live viewing first, remote live viewing next)
     - This now means no more saving the video from the camera directly, as it's needed for multiple output paths now — disk and screen
 - [ ] Enable the stream to be also viewed remotely in P2P way
 - [ ] Enable the stream to be pushed to a server in case P2P is not possible due to NAT or other restrictions (also allows a set of cloud backups if the user machine fails)